danahynes/KillSwitch/README.md

 Note that the whole point of KillSwitch is that it is unsafe/unwise to simply remove power from the Pi without a safe shutdown.
 Therefore, the device will restore power to the Pi and attempt to boot it, however if the SD card in the Pi was corrupted during the power loss, it may not boot.
 The device will only restore power to the Pi, after that it's up to the Pi (and the integrity of it's SD card) to decide if it will actually boot up.

 #### Install RetroPie shortcut
+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX\
+THIS DOES NOT WORK - STILL NOODLING OUT THE FINAL CODE\
+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX\
 This setting can be used if the software was originally installed on a Raspbian/Other OS system, and you have since installed RetroPie.
 It places a shortcut named "KillSwitch" in the "Ports" system and allows you to access the Settings program using a plugged in/paired controller.
 It is equivalent to symlinking "/usr/local/bin/killswitch-settings.py" to
 "~/RetroPie/roms/ports/KillSwitch".